Jenn-Air Wall Oven Sabbath Mode and F3 Error Code Troubleshooting Guide

 The Temperature Sensor That’s Usually Behind the F3 Error on Jenn-Air Wall Ovens

-The F3 error code on a Jenn-Air wall oven almost always points to a faulty RTD (resistance temperature detector) probe, which measures oven temperature and reports back to the control board.
+The F3 error code on a Jenn-Air wall oven almost always points to a faulty RTD (resistance temperature detector) probe.
 If you’re seeing F3 repeatedly or the oven won’t hold temperature, this sensor is your first replacement candidate.

 What works